naturalis/brassica-snps/results/README.md

+The results that are generated in this folder subsequent to the execution of the first five steps outlined here: https://github.com/naturalis/brassica-snps/tree/master/script As well as the creation of data tables using the scripts here: https://github.com/naturalis/brassica-snps/tree/master/sql and their loading into a sqlite database.

 ## [genes.txt](genes.txt)

 A file that lists the gene IDs of genes that occur in one or more contrasts, and the